Warmth, Ambiance, Comfort

 Gas fireplaces are popular options because they light with the flip of a switch, making them far more convenient and labor-friendly than wood burning units.
 Many gas fireplaces come equipped with remote controls and wall thermostats and all are by nature clean burning and efficient.
 Choosing between liquid propane and natural gas is entirely your choice but usually depends on what’s available in your area.

-You should always check with the local codes before installing a vent free fireplace or hearth product, as these can vary by locale.
+You should always check with building inspectors for the local codes before installing a vent free fireplace or hearth product, as these can vary by locale.
 Keep in mind that moisture build-up can cause mold in unvented units, as well.

 A gas fireplace can be installed wherever a gas line is available, in the center of the room or along a wall.
 HVAC contractors and licensed plumbers are permitted to run gas lines and it is important to have a licensed professional complete installation so that all safety codes are met.